 The event is organised every second year (in even years).
-The programme shall be no longer than 5 days and include a two-day PreO competition with one course on each day, and a TempO competition.
+The programme shall be no longer than 7 days and include a two-day PreO competition with one course on each day, a TempO competition and a TrailO Relay.
 The TempO competition will have a qualification and final on the same day.
-The PreO competition also includes a team competition on one of the days.
-In the individual PreO competitions there is one Open class and one Paralympic class; competitors may only be entered for one class.
-In the TempO competition there is a single Open class
+In the individual PreO competitions and TrailO Relay there is one Open class and one Paralympic class; competitors may only be entered for one class.
+In the TempO competition there is a single Open class.

-The dates of the ETOC shall be co-ordinated with other international events and when possible be included in the programme with the EOC of other disciplines and finally approved by IOF.
+The dates of the ETOC shall be co-ordinated with other international events and when possible be included in the programme with the EOC of other disciplines and finally approved by the IOF.